Substance Abuse and Mental Health Services Administration: Center for Mental Health Services

+Promoting recovery as an outcome for all Americans with behavioral health conditions.

 Center for Substance Abuse Prevention

 The Center for Substance Abuse Prevention (CSAP) aims to reduce the use of illegal substances and the abuse of legal ones.

 CSAP promotes self-esteem and cultural pride as a way to reduce the attractiveness of drugs, advocates raising taxes as a way to discourage drinking alcohol by young people, develops alcohol and drug curricula, and funds research on alcohol and drug abuse prevention.
 CSAP encourages the use of "evidence-based programs" for drug and alcohol prevention.
 Evidence-based programs are programs that have been rigorously and scientifically evaluated to show effectiveness in reducing or preventing drug use.

+For example the SPF Rx grant program provides resources to help prevent and address prescription drug misuse within a State or locality.
+Recipients can include relatively small organizations such as PreventionFIRST! an organization coordinating the activities of a number of bodies working within the Cincinnati area, with an annual turnover of around $2m.

-The current director of CSAP is Frances Harding.
+The current director of CSAP is RADM Christopher Jones and the Deputy Director is CDR Cara Alexander.

 History and legal definition

 CSAP was established in 1992 from the previous Office of Substance Abuse Prevention by the law called the ADAMHA Reorganization Act.
 Defining regulations include those of Title 42.

 Center for Substance Abuse Treatment

 The Center for Substance Abuse Treatment (CSAT) was established in October 1992 with a Congressional mandate to expand the availability of effective treatment and recovery services for alcohol and drug problems.
 CSAT supports a variety of activities aimed at fulfilling its mission: